 At this point, Virgil Abloh has certainly solidified his credentials in streetwear and fashion.
-Abloh is regularly covered in Vogue, and OFF-WHITE shows on the Parisian runway at fashion week, so a collaboration with Nike is totally within reason considering the current streetwear climate.
+Abloh is regularly covered in Vogue, and his fashion brand OFF-WHITE shows on the Parisian runway at fashion week, so a collaboration with Nike is totally within reason considering the current streetwear climate.

 Although sneaker leaks abound on social media, neither Nike nor Virgil have officially confirmed that a collaboration is taking place, but we’re placing our bets that an announcement is coming sooner rather than later.
 From what we’ve seen, Virgil’s Nike builds favor a deconstructed approach with ironic spec sheet-style details reading “AIR” and “SHOELACE,” along with lateral stamps that show the address of Nike’s global headquarters in Beaverton, Oregon.
 This style of branding is identical to what we’ve seen from Virgil’s “MERCHANDISE” tour gear for Travis Scott.

 Twitter account @soleheatonfeet reported that the upcoming OFF-WHITE x Nike project will comprise 10 different co-branded sneakers, and aside from the five that have already leaked, OFF-WHITE versions of the Nike Air Presto, Air Max 1 Ultra, Cortez, Air Jordan III and others will be forthcoming.

 It would be awfully strange if the OFF-WHITE x Nike Air Force 1 didn’t release at this point, mostly because we’ve actually spotted Virgil rocking a pair at fashion week, and he shared on-foot images on Instagram.
 From what we’ve noticed on social media, others in Virgil’s circle, like A$AP Bari and Heron Preston have also been gifted pairs.
 A white version of the shoe was also spotted on the feet of LeBron James.